rlevine/droplet_video_analyzer/README.md

                         frame
 ```
 The script can display an interactive video window showing the progress of droplet detection,
 frame by frame.
-By default, you'll need to press keybaord keys to advance the video.
+By default, you'll need to press keyboard keys to advance the video.
 Use `--show-video` to turn on the preview window, and `--not-interactive` to tell it to
 run without needing keyboard interaction to advance from frame to frame.